Next Start

-Careers in Automotive Technology: A 2023 Guide
+Careers in Automotive Technology

 2/10/2023

-• In the United States, there’s expected to be 67,000+ average annual automotive job openings between 2022 and 2032.41
+• There are expected to be over 67,000 estimated average annual automotive technician job openings in the United States between 2023 and 2033.41

-• By 2032, total auto technician employment is expected to exceed 794,000.47
+• By 2033, total auto technician employment is expected to exceed 815,000.47

-What Skills Does Automotive Technology Need?
+What Skills Do Automotive Technology Careers Require?

 Auto technicians need to possess strong math and reasoning skills.
-They also need to be tenacious, constantly curious and be great communicators.
+They also need to be tenacious, constantly curious and great communicators.

 This way, they'll be passionate and motivated enough to develop an expert understanding of the machinery in their industry.
 They don't back down when faced with challenges.
 Instead, they eagerly seize these opportunities to become better technicians.

-This allows them to constantly improve their skills and expertise.
+This allows them to constantly improve their automotive skills and expertise.
 They can effectively solve problems at work and professionally communicate automotive technicalities to teammates, customers and other decision-makers.

 Entry-Level Roles